bcampbell/tb-notes/oddities.md

 5 no debugging happens.
 In xpcshell output, see:

     0:44.70 pid:14886 [14886, Main Thread] WARNING: NS_ENSURE_TRUE(mHiddenWindow) failed: file /fast/ben/tb/mozilla/xpfe/appshell/nsAppShellService.cpp, line 783

+# OS.File.Directory.Iterator doesn't support array comprehensions and iteration?

+Docs suggest it does, but it doesn't seem to work.
+Have to use iterator.forEach() instead?
+NOTE: try for..of (might have been using for..in)